jarnaldich/jarnaldich.github.com/_posts/2011-12-26-rops-planning.markdown

 writing your own garbage collector: you just need to think of a proper mapping between the objects in scheme and the data structures managed by the host language.
-This technique is known as _snarfing_ and is of course limited by the number of helpful features offered by your host language.
-Some of the things that make implementing a Scheme easier
+This technique is known as _snarfing_ and is of course limited by the number of helpful features offered by your language of choice.
+Some of the things that make implementing a Scheme easier are:
-are:

 - First class closures.
 - Tail-call optimization.